2022 Study: The Appeal of Underground Cannabis

 The study identified a range of reasons held by cannabis consumers who prefer to shop on the underground (sometimes called the "legacy" market), including better prices, a desire for anonymity, better quality, a lack of availability of legal retail outlets, and improved convenience.

 In addition to cost, the study reported that the location and availability of legal dispensaries, and their overall convenience to cannabis users, "is another important factor influencing consumers' transition to the legal market."
-It reported that mature legal markets attract more marijuana customers than new ones that feature fewer stores and, thus, offer less convenience to many cannabis consumers.
-The study noted that delivery services in Canada and the U.S. "may improve access to cannabis for consumers who cannot access physical stores."
+It noted that mature legal markets attract more marijuana customers than new ones that feature fewer stores and, thus, offer less convenience to many cannabis consumers.
+The study found that delivery services in Canada and the U.S. "may improve access to cannabis for consumers who cannot access physical stores."

 Reasons that consumers prefer to shop on the underground include better prices, a desire for anonymity, better quality, a lack of availability of legal retail outlets, and improved convenience.